 Review IPs 71151 and 71150.

-Scan the introduction of NEI 99-02, “Regulatory Assessment Performance Indicator Guidelines.”
+Read RIS- 2000-008 Revision 1, Voluntary Submission of Reactor Performance Indicator Data and Scan the introduction of NEI 99-02, “Regulatory Assessment Performance Indicator Guidelines.”

 Attend or listen to the FAQ portion of a public monthly ROP meeting to observe the FAQ process.